cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 ```
 </details>

 4. Create a commit message (e.g. "Inserted configurationFetchedHandler) and select **Commit directly to the `development` branch** radio button.
+Click **Commit changes**.

-5. Click **Commit changes**.
+### Checking Deployed Microblog Website

-### Checking
+1. Switch tabs to your CloudBees Core team master.
+You should see the results of a _previous_ micoblog-frontend pipeline.

-1. Navigate to CloudBees Core.
+2. In the left corner of the header, use the **right arrow** to navigate to **the most recent** pipeline run (until the right arrow is no longer shown).
-2. Navigate to `microblog-frontend`
+3. Once the _entire_ pipeline is complete, navigate to the microblog website (either by switching tabs or clicking the link supplied in the last step of **Deploy** stage).
-3. Open Blue Ocean
+4. Refresh the page, and open the console from your browser's developer tools.
+Check the log to view the messages from the `configurationFetchedHandler`.

-4. Click `development` branch to see the pipeline.
+### Lab 2 Completed!
-5. Click deploy, and the last shell script.
-Open the URL
+Congratulations!
+You have finished Lab 2 of the CloudBees Rollout Workshop.

-* **For instructor led workshops please return to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/rollout/#1)**
+**For instructor led workshops please return to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/rollout/#17)**

 Otherwise, you may proceed to the next lab: [**Control the Value of a Flag with CloudBees Rollout**](../rolloutExperiment/rolloutExperiment.md) or choose another lab on the [main page](../../README.md#workshop-labs).